-Any building will inevitably result in some degree of flow concentration or deflection around the building.
+Any building will inevitably result in some degree of flow concentration or deflection around buildings.
 The developer / owner shall ensure that all stormwater flow paths are protected against erosion.
-Discharge from the buildings must be attenuated back to the pre-development state.

 Any inlet to a piped system shall be fitted with a screen / grating to prevent debris and refuse from entering the stormwater system.
 This must be installed immediately on the installation of the infrastructure.
 The onus is on the owner / developer to maintain the state of the screen / grating to ensure smooth flow.